 Right now, I am actually decluttering and organizing my kitchen drawers.
 I’m waiting on a few more containers that I’ve ordered.

-Since kitchen shelves are so important for both storage and display, I thought I would share how I gave our kitchen shelves a new look ~ a couple of years ago.
+Since kitchen shelves are so important for both storage and display, I thought I would share how I gave our kitchen shelves a new look.

 Are you ready to see how to give your kitchen shelves a new look?
-Let me show you my spring redo from a couple of years ago.
+Let me show you my spring redo.

 In the past, I’ve shared reorganizing my office and from the comments, you all really liked that.
 Wish you had been here to help!